Sam Jarman, PGA Golf Professional, Coach and Author

 Secondly, why do I play well one day, but nowhere near as well the next, when my swing and putting stroke look and feel exactly the same?

-It might come as a surprise to learn that the answers to these questions can be found in the same piece of understanding, and funnily enough, it has nothing to do with how you swing the golf club, what your putting stroke looks like or what your ball flight data looks like.
+It might come as a surprise to learn that the answers to these questions can be found in the same understanding.
+Funnily enough, it has nothing to do with how you swing the golf club, what your putting stroke looks like or what your ball flight data looks like.

-I have spent the past 8 years learning about this understanding.
+I have spent the past 8 years learning about how a golfers mind really works.
 It has helped me play better and made the game fun again.

 It has helped me improve my golf swing, short game and putting.

 And it has helped me help other golfers make significant improvements in their games, and have more fun and play better as a result.

 I look forward to spending many more years doing the same.

-When I’m not working, I enjoy fly fishing, reading, cooking, driving my TVR, skiing, playing cards and relaxing with friends.
+When I’m not working, I enjoy fly fishing, reading, cooking, skiing, playing cards and relaxing with friends.